Claiming compensation for multiple injuries

 What are the multiple injury statistics?

-Quittance Legal Services carried out a survey of 40,000 claimants between 2015 and 2019.
-The survey revealed that 43% of personal injury claimants experienced more than one injury.
+Quittance Legal Services carried out a survey of 40,000 claimants between 2015 and 2021.
+The survey revealed that over 40% of personal injury claimants experienced more than one injury.

 This figure is concerning, as multiple injuries tend to be associated with more serious accidents, and particularly road accidents involving vulnerable road users.